Skip to main content

 The following are some of the most common alternatives to Vyvanse.

-1. Adderall XR (dextroamphetamine and amphetamine, also called mixed amphetamine salts)
+1. Adderall XR (dextroamphetamine and amphetamine, also called mixed amphetamine salts, extended-release)

 Adderall XR contains dextroamphetamine and amphetamine and is an extended-release (long-acting) formulation.
 It is generally dosed once daily in the morning.
 Adderall XR is a CNS stimulant, like Vyvanse.
 Adderall XR is FDA-approved to treat ADHD in adults and children 6 years and older.
 Like Vyvanse, Adderall XR is a Schedule II controlled substance and has the same black box warning.

-Common side effects include dry mouth, appetite and weight loss, trouble sleeping, headache, anxiety, mood swings, agitation, dizziness, nausea, vomiting, diarrhea, stomach pain, weakness, and fast heart rate.
+Common side effects include dry mouth, loss of appetite, weight loss, trouble sleeping, headache, anxiety, mood swings, agitation, dizziness, nausea, vomiting, diarrhea, stomach pain, weakness, and fast heart rate.

 2. Concerta (methylphenidate extended-release)